ilbonte/statwolf-new-component-plugin/README.md

     │   │   {{name}}View.test.js
 ```

-Each file can contain some template content that will be parsed by Handlebars, or
+Each file can contain some template content that will be parsed by Handlebars,
-just static content.
+or just static content.
 In the Full Form example, Atom will invoke the template
-engine with a `name` variable, along with many others provided in the context object:
+engine with a `name` variable, along with many others provided in the context
-those variables will be used when parsing the template.
+object: those variables will be used when parsing the template.

 The template engine also provides some helpers that can perform basic operations.
-In the example, `pathSep` is an helper that just returns the path separator in the
+In the example, `pathSep` is an helper that just returns the path separator in
-current environment (either `/` or `\`).
+the current environment (either `/` or `\`).
 Other helpers are:

 - `json` returns the stringified version of an object
 - `swPath` returns the Statwolf representation of a path (using the dot as separator)
 - `joinPath` returns the concatenation of the arguments with the system path separator
  (it should be invoked like this: `{{joinPath 'first second third'}}` and will
  produce `first/second/third`)

+### Snippets
+New components may carry with them some snippet templates in their meta files.
+If this is the case, the package can fetch those snippets, compile them with
+Handlebars and paste them where required.

+When working with a component, `ctrl-alt-v` will show a list view where the user
+can pick the snippet that will be pasted in the buffer.
+Alternatively, the user can
+right click on any component folder or component file in the tree view and select
+**Get component snippets** and the list view will be shown.

+When parsing a snippet, some information is passed to it.
+That is:

+- `hostname`: the hostname currently active
+- `port`: the port currently active
+- `userId`: the user currently active
+- `componentName`: the name of the component that triggered the snippet
+- `internalPath`: the Statwolf representation of the component path